chafey/dicomweb-update-spec/README.md

   - SeriesUID can be changed to another existing Series.
     - Must include StudyUID as well
     - Existing patient/study/series attributes will be applied to instance
-    - If existing patient, study or series does not exist, call will fail
+    - If existing study or series does not exist, call will fail

 - Move Study to a new Patient - POST to /studies/[id]
   - Body is a DICOM dataset of attributes